-The deadline for international submissions was MARCH 28, 2014.
+The deadline for international submissions is 27 MARCH, 2015.

-The deadline for submissions from New Zealand, Australia and the Pacific Islands was APRIL 17, 2014.
+The deadline for submissions from New Zealand, Australia and the Pacific Islands is 17 APRIL, 2015.

 Please find our entry forms and regulations below.
 If you have any questions about submissions please contact us here.